galaxyproject/training-material/topics/galaxy-data-manipulation/tutorials/intermine/tutorial.md

 zenodo_link: "https://zenodo.org/record/3407174"
 questions:
     - How to export your query results from your InterMine of choice to Galaxy?
-    - How to export your data sets from Galaxy to your InterMine of choice?
+    - How to export a list of identifiers from Galaxy to your InterMine of choice?
 objectives:
     - Learn how to import/export data from/to InterMine instances
     - Understand the InterMine Interchange Dataset
 time_estimation: 1h
-key_points:
-    - TODO
 contributors:
     - danielabutano
     - yochannah